 - A. My style would best be described as a combination of situational and technical handicapping.
 By situational, I mean that I look at each team's most recent game(s) and look for an unusual event that may give me an edge to bet on or against that team.
 This could be a blowout loss, or a blowout victory, which might indicate a rebound or letdown to follow.
 Or maybe a team is coming off an emotional match with a fierce rival.
 Then, whether that team won or lost, I may look to go against them in their next game because the players may not be able to rekindle their fire for their next opponent--especially if that next game is on the road.
 With technical handicapping, I try to develop systems that incorporate my basic ideology.
 And technical systems are important for 2 reasons.
 First, a system is objective and not subjective.
-And related to this is that systems produce hard data--that is, won/loss records that can be tallied.
+And related to this is that systems produce hard data--that is, W/L records that can be tallied.
 For example, my subjective analysis may lead me to go against Michigan after they beat Notre Dame, but a system would tell me if it's actually a worthwhile investment.
 Typically, I only use systems that apply to ALL of the NFL, or ALL of College Football.
 I try to stay away from team-specific trends (e.g., how Michigan does after beating Notre Dame).
-Thus, when I examine the universe of Football teams, I may look at how College Football road underdogs of less than 14 points perform off a shutout win on the road (they're 23-4 ATS from 1980 to 2007), or how an NFL home team does after scoring 9 points or less in three straight games (they're 3-12 ATS from 1980 to 2007).
+Thus, when I examine the universe of Football teams, I may look at how College Football road underdogs of less than 14 points (or PK) perform off a shutout win away from home (they're 28-5 ATS from 1980 to 2016), or how an NFL home team does after scoring 9 points or less in three straight games (they're 4-12 ATS from 1980 to 2016).

 - Q. I've noticed that other famous handicappers sell their selections at Bigal.com.
 Are their styles similar to yours?

 - A. With handicapping, there are several different, and equally valid approaches.
-Some handicappers (like ASA, Bryan Leonard and Scott Spreitzer) are more fundamental than technical.
+Some handicappers (like ASA and Bryan Leonard) are more fundamental than technical.
 That is, they evaluate team rosters and try to find advantages in player match-ups.
-And some handicappers, like Larry Ness, Lenny Delgenio and Ben Burns, are great because they know so much about the teams (through watching games and/or scouring the local newspapers on the internet) that they have developed an unequalled knowledge for understanding how to break down a game.
-Tom Stryker and Matt Fargo approach handicapping much like I do: from a situational and technical standpoint.
+And some handicappers, like Larry Ness and Ben Burns, are great because they know so much about the teams (through watching games and/or scouring the local newspapers on the internet) that they have developed an unequaled knowledge for understanding how to break down a game.
+Tom Stryker, Hollywood Sports, Oskeim Sports and Matt Fargo approach handicapping much like I do: from a situational and technical standpoint.